 To become a CFA®, you must pass Levels 1, 2, and 3 of the Chartered Financial Analyst Exam®.
 You will be tested on a range of topics that are relevant to the coveted position.
-But what exactly are the differences in terms of structure and material between the different exam levels?
+But what exactly are the differences in terms of structure and material between the different CFA exam levels?

 CFA® Level 1

-The first CFA® exam you must take is 6 hours long and is broken up into two three hours sessions–one in the morning and one in the afternoon.
+The first CFA® exam you must take is 6 hours long and is broken up into two three hours sessions– one in the morning and one in the afternoon.
 During each session, you must answer 120 questions, which leads to a total of 240 questions.
 That brings you to an average of 1.5 minutes to answer each question.
 These multiple choice questions are freestanding, meaning they are not dependent on each other.

 This level focuses on basic concepts of tools, ethical and professional standards, investment valuation, and portfolio management.
-The ethics are a big part of this level and the remainder of the CFA® exam (Levels 1, 2, and 3).
-You will have to know the code of ethics, professional standards, and the Global Investment Performance Standards (GIPS) to be able to answer the many questions this section.
+Ethics are a big part of this level and the remainder of the CFA® exam (Levels 1, 2, and 3).
+You will have to know the code of ethics, professional standards, and the Global Investment Performance Standards (GIPS) to be able to answer the many questions in this section.
 Depending on how you perform on all other topics, your score on ethics could decide whether you pass or fail.

-In addition to ethics and financial reporting, Level 1 will cover a wide spectrum of topics, including alternative investments, derivatives, fixed income, equity investments, portfolio management, corporate finance, and quantitative methods.
+In addition to ethics and financial reporting, Level 1 exam questions cover a wide spectrum of topics, including alternative investments, derivatives, fixed income, equity investments, portfolio management, corporate finance, and quantitative methods.
 Some topics may require proportionally more time to study than others.
 However, it is important to not only memorize the information, but also to possess a deep understanding of concepts in order to succeed later in the exam.
-That’s why students who supplement their study with an additional test bank or video lectures tend to fare better than those who who do the bare minimum.
+That’s why students who supplement their study with an additional test bank or video lectures tend to fare better than those who do the bare minimum.

 CFA® Level 2

 While also being made up of multiple choice questions, Level 2 is structured differently than Level 1.
 Questions are organized into groups of six called “item sets.”
-Each item set will be have a mini case statement followed by the accompanying six questions.
+Each item set will have a mini case statement followed by the accompanying six questions.
 This is tricky, as the questions are dependent on each other, meaning if you get one wrong, chances are you get all 6 wrong.
 There will be a total of 20 item sets separated by the two sessions—ten for the morning and ten for the afternoon.

 Level 2 of the CFA® exam focuses on the application and analysis of concepts learned in Level 1.
 This means there will be questions regarding asset valuation, equity, and fixed income.
 So if you studied well enough for Level 1, this next level will have you prove your knowledge through application.